-Comparison between gas phase and solution reactions.
-Cage effect.
-The influence of the solvent on the reactions between ions and reaction between ions and neutral molecules.
-Influence of ionic strength on rates of reactions in solution.
-Significance of volume and entropy of activation.
-Secondary salt effect.
+Comparison between gas phase and solution reactions - Cage effect - The influence of the solvent on the reactions between ions and reaction between ions and neutral molecules -

-Kinetic treatment of complex ion.
+Influence of ionic strength on rates of reactions in solution - Significance of volume and entropy of activation - Secondary salt effect - Kinetic treatment of complex ion.

-Parallel reactions of the same order (first or second, parallel first and second order reactions.
-Reversible reaction of the same order (first or second order).
-First order forward and second order backward.
-Consecutive first order reactions, steady state and rate determining step (or equilibrium) approximation of complex reactions.
-Chain reactions and explosions.
+Parallel reactions of the same order (first or second order) - Reversible reaction of the same order (first or second order) - First order forward and second order backward - Consecutive first order reactions, steady state and rate determining step (or equilibrium) approximation of complex reactions - Chain reactions and explosions.

-Unit-III Homogeneous catalysts
+Unit - III FAST REACTIONS